 Salary and Employment Outlook

-The BLS indicated that reporters and correspondents, a group that includes fashion journalists, would see an 8% decline in employment between 2014 and 2024.
-The median salary for reporters and correspondents was $36,360 as of 2015, the BLS noted.
+The BLS indicated that reporters and correspondents, a group that includes fashion journalists, would see a decline in employment between 2018 and 2028.
+The mean salary for reporters and correspondents was $55,530 as of 2018, the BLS noted.

-Although writers and editors will see slight job growth from 2014-2024, reporters and correspondents can expect jobs to decrease in their field during the same time period.
+Although writers and editors will see little or no change in growth from 2018-2028, reporters and correspondents can expect jobs to decrease in their field during the same time period.
 This means that those planning to pursue a career as a fashion writer could expect a lot of competition for job openings.
 Knowledge of the fashion industry and strong writing skills are essential for people planning a career in this field.